NachoColl/bws-help_DEPRECATED/slate/source/includes/01_introduction.md

 ## Main API Methods

 Use [‘call’](#call-operation) to run a Smart Contract operation and ['fetch’](#fetch-operation) to get Smart Contract call status (Smart Contracts execution can take a while to get confirmed from the Blockchain).

+"_A smart contract is a computer program or a transaction protocol which is intended to automatically execute, control or document legally relevant events and actions according to the terms of a contract or an agreement._" The [Wikipedia](https://en.wikipedia.org/wiki/Smart_contract).

 <a name="call-operation"></a>